Rickelll/1st-/README.md

 ## Dataset Content

-This Dataset is sourced from [kaggle.](https://www.kaggle.com/datasets/manjeetsingh/retaildataset)**
+This Dataset is sourced from [kaggle.](https://www.kaggle.com/datasets/manjeetsingh/retaildataset)

+The Project uses dataset sourced from Kaggle, consisting of three CSV files:
+- *Stores Dataset- Stores Number of Store, Types of Store and Size of Store*
+- *Sales Dataset- Weekly Sales data by Store, Department and Date*
+- *Features Dataset- External Store data such as Holidays, CPI and Markdown*